magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 compilation and the test phases of the library itself and it's not required to consume the library from another application.

-Let's contextualize this concept within the `valip` library by analyzing its dependencies starting from the ones catheterized by a very clear role.
+Let's illustrate this concept within the `valip` library by analyzing its dependencies starting from the ones characterized by a very clear role.
 All the `boot` tasks play a role in the building, testing and publishing of a library, but they are not consumed by an application using the library itself.
 We can safely say that all of